Manganese: History

 Manganese dioxide, which is abundant in nature, has long been used as a pigment.
 The cave paintings in Gargas that are 30,000 to 24,000 years old are made from the mineral form of MnO2 pigments.

 Manganese compounds were used by Egyptian and Roman glassmakers, either to add to, or remove, color from glass.
 Use as "glassmakers soap" continued through the Middle Ages until modern times and is evident in 14th-century glass from Venice.

 Because it was used in glassmaking, manganese dioxide was available for experiments by alchemists, the first chemists.
 Ignatius Gottfried Kaim (1770) and Johann Glauber (17th century) discovered that manganese dioxide could be converted to permanganate, a useful laboratory reagent.
 By the mid-18th century, the Swedish chemist Carl Wilhelm Scheele used manganese dioxide to produce chlorine.
 First, hydrochloric acid, or a mixture of dilute sulfuric acid and sodium chloride was made to react with manganese dioxide, and later hydrochloric acid from the Leblanc process was used and the manganese dioxide was recycled by the Weldon process.
-The production of chlorine and hypochlorite bleaching agents was a large consumer of manganese ores.

 Scheele and others were aware that pyrolusite (mineral form of manganese dioxide) contained a new element.
-Johan Gottlieb Gahn was the first to isolate an impure sample of manganese metal in 1774, which he did by reducing the dioxide with carbon.
+Johan Gottlieb Gahn isolated an impure sample of manganese metal in 1774, which he did by reducing the dioxide with carbon.
+Ignatius Gottfried Kaim also may have reduced manganese dioxide to isolate the metal, but that is uncertain.

 The manganese content of some iron ores used in Greece led to speculations that steel produced from that ore contains additional manganese, making the Spartan steel exceptionally hard.
 Around the beginning of the 19th century, manganese was used in steelmaking and several patents were granted.
 In 1816, it was documented that iron alloyed with manganese was harder but not more brittle.
 In 1837, British academic James Couper noted an association between miners' heavy exposure to manganese and a form of Parkinson's disease.
 In 1912, United States patents were granted for protecting firearms against rust and corrosion with manganese phosphate electrochemical conversion coatings, and the process has seen widespread use ever since.

 The invention of the Leclanché cell in 1866 and the subsequent improvement of batteries containing manganese dioxide as cathodic depolarizer increased the demand for manganese dioxide.
-Until the development of batteries with nickel-cadmium and lithium, most batteries contained manganese.
+Until the development of batteries with nickel–cadmium and lithium, most batteries contained manganese.
 The zinc–carbon battery and the alkaline battery normally use industrially produced manganese dioxide because naturally occurring manganese dioxide contains impurities.
-In the 20th century, manganese dioxide was widely used as the cathodic for commercial disposable dry batteries of both the standard (zinc–carbon) and alkaline types.
+In the 20th century, manganese dioxide was widely used as the cathode for commercial disposable dry batteries of both the standard (zinc–carbon) and alkaline types.

+Manganese is essential to iron and steel production by virtue of its sulfur-fixing, deoxidizing, and alloying properties.
+This application was first recognized by the British metallurgist Robert Forester Mushet (1811–1891), who introduced the element to the steel manufacture process in 1856 in the form of spiegeleisen.